 Luci is a solar-powered lantern invented by a former United Nations employee named Jill Van den Brule.
 The light, which only weighs 4.5 ounces, is sent to poverty-stricken villages and towns where there’s no electricity.

-Even though we have lamps and lightbulbs, we still love an old-fashioned lantern.
-The Delaware Nation Council holds a lantern tour every year where they show off the most historic cemeteries in Dover.
+Even though we have lamps and light bulbs, we still love an old-fashioned lantern.
+The Delaware Nation Council holds an annual lantern tour to show off the most historic cemeteries in Dover.

 Who Invented the Oil Lantern?